[Intro to SEO: Part 2] How to do your own SEO Keyword Research

 Where to find this info:

-SEMrush: Domain Overview and Organic Research Tabs > Type in your URL
+SEMrush: Domain Overview > Organic Research

 Copy or export the results and add these to your spreadsheet!
 Make sure you also bring across the Volume, Difficulty, Trend etc. information as well, as we’ll be using that shortly.

-3. Start keyword research
+4. Start keyword research

 Now we’ll use these tools to find what other keywords/phrases people are searching for.
 This is a similar exercise to creating our brainstorm list, but instead of coming up with words we think our clients would be searching for, the tools will tell us exactly what people are searching for.

-SEMRush: Keyword Magic Tool Tab
+SEMrush: Keyword Magic Tool

 Your brainstorm and already ranking for keyword lists from step 1 and 2 are a great place to start.
 Enter one of your keywords or phrases from your list ie. “Website Template” and you’ll be given a list of related keywords that people are searching for.